lmcad-unicamp/CLAP/README.md

 * The `node connect` command uses an old tty API and commands may be slow **yet**.

 * Regular expressions to select nodes are not suported **yet**

+* CLAP is not portable yet.
+For now, configurations stills depends on local information